-- 1. Student withdrew from one or more enrolled nursing courses in same semester. - 2.
-Student receives a failure in one or more enrolled nursing course within the same semester. - 3.
+- 1. Student withdrew from one or more enrolled nursing courses in same semester. - Student receives a failure in one or more enrolled nursing course within the same semester. - 3.
 Student has been administratively withdrawn from a nursing major course. - 4.
-Student required a medical withdrawal. - 5.
-Student required a military deployment withdrawal. - 6.
-Student submitted a Leave of Absence Form (LOA).
+Student required a medical withdrawal. - Student required a military deployment withdrawal ROTC student requiring withdrawal for Active Camp. - a.
+It is important to note that students who are required to withdraw due to military deployment or Active ROTC Camp will not be penalized when re-entering into the program.
+Although they will still need to follow the re-entry process and established deadlines, their re-entry application will not count as one of their two maximum application attempts and their actual re-entry into the program will not count as their one allowed re-entry - 6.
+Student submitted a Leave of Absence Form (LOA)

 Re-entry to the nursing program is not guaranteed irrespective of whether the student was previously enrolled in the nursing program or was previously accepted.
 Students may apply for reentry a maximum of two times for a semester start date within one year of the end date of the last clinical semester attended.
 To apply for re-entry, students must complete the Application for Re-entry Consideration into the Clinical Portion of Grand Canyon University's Bachelor of Science in Nursing (Prelicensure) Program.
 All re-entry applications must be submitted prior to 11:59 pm (MST) of the End of Term date for the semester preceding the intended re-entry semester, as listed within the Academic Calendar.
 Students will receive an email informing them if they are approved or denied for re-entry.
 Based on the re-entry policy criteria, students who are not reentered those two attempts will be required to choose a different program of study.
 If approved for re-entry, the offer is only valid for the specific site the student previously attended and also for the respective term the student requested re-entry for in their application.
 Re-entered students will be updated to the most current program version and are required to adhere to the current policies and requirements of the Pre-licensure program.